the-turing-way/the-turing-way/Chapter_Version_Control.md

 *Should empahsise that version control is also useful when working alone, not just in collaborations*

+*Talk about how to get past versions.*

+## What is version control

+*Should definetly have a diagram*

+*Should this section go before, after, or combined with why you should use it section?*

-## Why would you use version control software and hosting (such as GitHub)?
+## Why would you use version control?

 From [here](https://guide.esciencecenter.nl/best_practices/version_control.html). **Creative Commons Attribution 4.0 International License**